Too Lazy to Read? Discover our top choice now!

 Once you have done your research and read plenty of user reviews to get a feel for the vacuums on your shortlist, you’re ready to buy the ideal model for your cleaning needs.

-First up in our best vacuum for carpets reviews is an ultralight upright from the industry heavyweight Shark.
+First up in our reviews is an ultralight upright from the industry heavyweight Shark.

 Although Shark’s range is populated with bulky, powerful conventional uprights, why not consider the Rocket?
 It’s much cheaper than its stablemates with no sacrifice in quality.